jarano93/green-grocer/README.md

-use mangos to download all english language images for any given series from batoto
+use mangos to download all english language pages for any given series from batoto

--requires: phantomjs, python2 with BeautifulSoup4, perl, grep, wget, and zsh
+requires:
+  * phantomjs
+  * python2 with BeautifulSoup4
+  * perl
+  * zsh
+  * perl

 the default config file is ~/.config/mangos.config, can change the location in mangos script